olivier-2018/dt-exercises/mooc-modcon/readme.md

 - Build the workspace: `dts exercises build`.

 - Navigate to the folder and start the documentation with `dts exercises lab`.
-It will open a page in your browser at `localhost:8888`.
+It will open a page in your browser.
 The login password is `quackquack`.

 - Go to the first folder (`01-Representations`), open the notebook file, and follow through.

+- You will have to execute the activities in order, from `/01-Representations` to `/05-PID-Control`.
+Skipping activities might result in errors.

+## Submit the homework

+- After completing the activities, you can proceed to `/06-PID-Control-Homework` and follow the instructions to submit your assignment.